David J. Harding

-David Harding studies poverty and inequality, urban neighborhoods, education, incarceration, and prisoner reentry.
+David Harding studies poverty and inequality, urban neighborhoods, education, adolescents and young adults, incarceration, and prisoner reentry.
 He uses both qualitative and quantitative methods.
 His current projects include the social and economic reintegration of former prisoners, the transition to adulthood after prison, the effects of incarceration on crime, employment, and health, and causal inference for contextual effects research.

 For prisoner reentry, incarceration, and related research, see www.prisonerreentryresearch.org.